-We don't keep lists for providers not subject to approved panels.
-You will need to use local recommendations and the public databases listed above to identify options close to you.
+We do not keep lists for providers not subject to approved icare panels.
+You will need to use SIRA lists of their approved providers, local recommendations and the public data bases previously mentioned to identify options close to you.

 What do I do if I am not happy with a service provider I have chosen?